 Scheduling and Nap Issues

 You may want to also wake her after one and a half hours from the morning nap to ensure she has an afternoon nap.
-And if even a hour and a half morning nap causes her to not nap in the afternoon at daycare, I would ask them to shorten it to 45 minutes so she can have a bigger afternoon nap.
-I would also encourage you to get more details from your daycare provider such as how they put her to sleep, is there any flexibility in the timing of the naps and are there any ways to promote her having better day naps.
-If you are logging her sleep you may see a pattern where she sleeps worse at night and wakes more often after the 12:30am bottle after a day of poor naps.
+And if even an hour and a half morning nap causes her to not nap in the afternoon at daycare, I would ask them to shorten it to 45 minutes so she can have a bigger afternoon nap.
+I would also encourage you to get more details from your daycare provider such as how they put her to sleep.
+Is there any flexibility in the timing of the naps, and are there any ways to promote her having better day naps?

-- During this sleep coaching process, consider a 7pm bedtime until she catches up on her sleep.
+- During this sleep coaching process, consider a 7pm bedtime until she catches up on her sleep

-- Have a consistent response to her for all of her awakenings in the middle of the night.
+- Have a consistent response to her for all of her night waking

 - Read this article about sleep coaching siblings who are sharing a room.